I Want To...

 As a result of change in policy, the process has been revised to require students to satisfy the financial obligation on an annual basis, as opposed to satisfying the obligation, upfront, for four years.
 Students will continue to be required to validate that they have the financial resources required to meet the annual medical student budget.
-Please see the cost of attendance below corresponding to your year in school to determine the annual requirement.
+Please see the cost of attendance corresponding to your year in school to determine the annual requirement.
 Students who apply and receive an offer of financial aid assistance will only be required to provide resources to cover the difference .
-Example Year 1 Student:
+Financial aid is calculated in the example below:

 To satisfy the annual financial requirement, you will need to provide a letter of guarantee signed by an authorized government authority (embassy official or other qualified individual), an irrevocable letter of credit, or cash deposited into a University account.
 This process will need to be repeated and completed by July 1st during each year that the student is pursuing their medical studies.
 Please note that the amount of the annual requirement is subject to change based upon tuition and fee increases.

-For more information on satisfying the annual financial obligation contact Clifton Williams, Associate Director of Finance at firstname.lastname@example.org
+For more information on satisfying the annual financial obligation contact Keith Nielsen, Sr. Financial Analyst at firstname.lastname@example.org

 All matriculating students will be required to sign a Memorandum of Understanding to ensure their understanding of the terms of the annual financial obligation.
 The memorandum will also outline the change in enrollment status if the obligation is not satisfied and the annual requirement for financial aid reevaluation.

-To apply for financial aid assistance, students are required to complete the Need Access application each year to determine eligibility for both loan and scholarship funding.
-In addition to completing the Need Access application, you will be required to complete and submit the JHU Institutional and the JHU International Student Financial Aid Supplemental Applications.
+To apply for financial aid assistance, students are required to complete the CSS Profile application each year to determine eligibility for both loan and scholarship funding.

-For more detailed information about ISIS Self-Service, click here.
+For more detailed information about the Student Self-Service portal, click here.

 Financial Aid cost of attendance (COA), or student budgets, are comprised of what is referred to as "direct educational costs", charged to all students, and "indirect costs" which are the projected living expense costs based on the student's year in school and program.
 Student budgets are reviewed each year and are subject to change.
 Students will receive their actual budgets when they receive their award notification.